apollographql/apollo-client-devtools/README.md

 While your app is in dev mode, the devtools will appear as an "Apollo" tab in your chrome inspector.
 To enable the devtools in your app even in production, pass `connectToDevTools: true` to the ApolloClient constructor in your app.
 Pass `connectToDevTools: false` if want to manually disable this functionality.

-The "Apollo" tab will appear in the Chrome console iff there exists a global `window.__APOLLO_CLIENT__` object in your app.
+The "Apollo" tab will appear in the Chrome console if there exists a global `window.__APOLLO_CLIENT__` object in your app.
 Apollo Client adds this hook to the window automatically unless `process.env.NODE_ENV === 'production'`.
 If you would like to use the devtools in production, just manually attach your Apollo Client instance to `window.__APOLLO_CLIENT__` or pass `connectToDevTools: true` to the constructor.

 If you're seeing the "Apollo" tab but still having issues, skip ahead to the __Developing: Debugging__ section.